Girgias/php-rfcs/container-offset-behaviour.md

 Ideally, the error message is standardized to be consistent and descriptive for all types.

-One possibility is `Cannot use value of type TYPE as an array`.
+One possibility is `Cannot fetch offset on type TYPE`.

 ## Motivations